-The application of Regulation (EU) 2017/2402 (as amended, the "EU Securitization Regulation"), together with regulatory and implementing technical standards applicable thereto and official guidance published by the European Banking Authority, the European Securities and Markets Authority and the European Commission in relation thereto (the "EU Securitization Rules"), to the Notes transaction (the "Transaction") is unclear.
-The EU Securitization Regulation has direct effect in member states of the European Union (the "EU") and is expected to be implemented by national legislation in other countries in the European Economic Area (the "EEA").
+The application of Regulation (EU) 2017/2402 (as amended, the "EU Securitization Regulation") (together with all relevant regulatory and implementing technical standards applicable thereto and official guidance published by the European Banking Authority, the European Securities and Markets Authority, the European Insurance and Occupational Pensions Authority (or, in each case, any predecessor or replacement authority) and the European Commission in relation thereto (in each case as amended, supplemented or replaced from time to time), the "EU Securitization Rules"), to the transaction constituted by the Notes issuance described in this Offering Memorandum (the "Transaction") is unclear.
+The EU Securitization Regulation has direct effect in member states of the European Union (the "EU") and is expected to be implemented in other countries in the European Economic Area (the "EEA").

-Investors should independently assess and determine whether they are subject to the "EU Due Diligence Requirements" of Article 5 of the EU Securitization Regulation, which applies to 'institutional investors', being (a) insurance undertakings and reinsurance undertakings as defined in Directive 2009/138/EC; (b) institutions for occupational retirement provision falling within the scope of Directive (EU) 2016/2341 (subject to certain exceptions), and certain investment managers and authorized entities appointed by such institutions; (c) alternative investment fund managers as defined in Directive 2011/61/EU which manage and/or market alternative investment funds in the EU; (d) certain internally-managed investment companies authorized in accordance with Directive 2009/65/EC, and management companies as defined in that Directive; (e) credit institutions as defined in Regulation (EU) No 575/2013 (as amended, the "CRR"); and (f) investment firms as defined in the CRR.
-The EU Due Diligence Requirements may also apply to investments by certain consolidated affiliates, wherever established or located, of such credit institutions or investment firms (such affiliates, together with all such institutional investors, "EU Institutional Investors").
+Investors should independently assess and determine whether they are subject to the "EU Due Diligence Requirements" of Article 5 of the EU Securitization Regulation, which applies to 'institutional investors', being (a) insurance undertakings and reinsurance undertakings as defined in Directive 2009/138/EC; (b) institutions for occupational retirement provision falling within the scope of Directive (EU) 2016/2341 (subject to certain exceptions), and certain investment managers and authorized entities appointed by such institutions; (c) alternative investment fund managers as defined in Directive 2011/61/EU which manage and/or market alternative investment funds in the EU; (d) undertakings for collective investment in transferable securities ("UCITS") management companies as defined in Directive 2009/65/EC and certain internally managed UCITS; (e) credit institutions as defined in Regulation (EU) No 575/2013 (as amended, the "EU CRR"); and (f) investment firms as defined in the EU CRR.
+The EU Due Diligence Requirements may also apply to investments by certain consolidated affiliates, wherever established or located, of entities that are subject to the EU CRR (such affiliates, together with all such institutional investors, "EU Institutional Investors").